 - Early in the stages of listing the property, visit the property yourself to move through the premises and decide the best ways to show the property to business people and property investors.
 That will then allow you to remove inspection frustrations that could occur at a later time and help you focus on closing any offer as you inspect the premises with qualified people.

-A good listing presentation and inspection process will be the result of preparation.
+A good listing presentation, marketing strategy, and inspection process will be the result of preparation.
 If you work as part of a larger sales or leasing team, make sure that all team members are fully briefed regards the listing and the inspection process.
 It is productive to create an inspection strategy document to be retained in the listing folder and be used when it comes to taking people through the property.